CBD Chocolate | More Pleasure and Bliss

 Chocolate, specifically dark chocolate, happens to be a powerhouse of an aphrodisiac, full of compounds that activate the pleasure and reward centers of the brain and produce blissful and pleasurable feelings.
 It’s no wonder why the ancient Mayans and Aztecs of Central America revered chocolate (xocolatl), believing it to be a gift from the gods that possessed magical and divine properties.
 The beneficial compounds in chocolate include:

 Now hemp-derived cannabidiol (CBD) is making the ranks of nature’s aphrodisiacs.
-Not only does CBD help ease anxieties, but it inhibits the activity of the FAAH enzyme, which is responsible for breaking down anandamide in the system.
+Not only does CBD help promote peace of mind, but it inhibits the activity of the FAAH enzyme, which is responsible for breaking down anandamide in the system.
 By inhibiting this enzyme’s activity, the “bliss molecule” is able to maintain levels in your body and mind for longer than usual.
 Think of it like a bliss-extender.

 Research from UC Irvine revealed that oxytocin, known as the “love hormone”, enhanced the production of anandamide within the same area of the brain that’s responsible for reward and motivation.
 Oxytocin is a key component for strengthening emotional bonds and connection.